triplecanopy/b-ber/README.md

 ## Summary of Features

-- Builds static websites, pdfs, epubs, and mobi files;
+- Builds ePubs, Mobis, PDFs, static websites in both horizontal and vertical orientation, and XML files that can be imported into desktop publishing software;
-- Generated output follows the EPUB 3.0 specification;
+- Generated output follows the [EPUB 3.0 specification](http://idpf.org/epub/30);
 - Creates and embeds rich metadata in JSON-LD;
-- Creates metadata that conforms to the [`webpub` specification](https://w3c.github.io/dpub-pwp-ucr/) for web-based publications;
+- Creates metadata that conforms to the [webpub specification](https://w3c.github.io/dpub-pwp-ucr/) for web-based publications;
-- It is easy to override styles or build your own themes;
+- Can be styled through overrides or custom themes;
 - TK Can be used as a utility library by accessing its component modules.

 Demo projects, which include all of the functionality described in the wiki can be found below: